 Use Compatibility Troubleshooter

-The first easiest thing to try, is running program compatibility troubleshooter.
+The first easiest thing to try is running program compatibility troubleshooter.
 Prevent Movie Studio crashing by following the wizard that appears after typing “Run programs made for previous versions of Windows” in Search.
 Make sure it applies repairs automatically.
-You may want to select the target Executable File located in installation directory.
+You may want to select the target Executable File located in the installation directory.
 If you aren’t sure, just go through the File Properties of the program’s shortcut and copy-paste the full path accordingly.

 Rename Plugin Folders